JuliaLang/julia/doc/manual/parallel-computing.rst

 The :func:`launch` method takes the following arguments:

-- ``manager::ClusterManager`` - the cluster manager :func:`addprocs` is called with
+- ``manager::ClusterManager``: the cluster manager that :func:`addprocs` is called with
-- ``params::Dict`` - all the keyword arguments passed to :func:`addprocs`
+- ``params::Dict``: all the keyword arguments passed to :func:`addprocs`
-- ``launched::Array`` - the array to append one or more ``WorkerConfig`` objects to
+- ``launched::Array``: the array to append one or more ``WorkerConfig`` objects to
-- ``c::Condition`` - the condition variable to be notified as and when workers are launched
+- ``c::Condition``: the condition variable to be notified as and when workers are launched

 The :func:`launch` method is called asynchronously in a separate task.
 The termination of this task signals that all requested workers have been launched.
 Hence the :func:`launch` function MUST exit as soon as all the requested workers have been launched.

-Newly launched workers are connected to each other, and the master process, in a all-to-all manner.
+Newly launched workers are connected to each other, and the master process, in an all-to-all manner.
-Specifying the command argument ``--worker <cookie>`` results in the launched processes initializing themselves as workers and connections being setup via TCP/IP sockets.
+Specifying the command argument ``--worker <cookie>`` results in the launched processes initializing themselves as workers and connections being set up via TCP/IP sockets.
 Optionally, ``--bind-to bind_addr[:port]`` may also be specified to enable other workers to connect to it at the specified ``bind_addr`` and ``port``.
 This is useful for multi-homed hosts.